Kaiji (film)

 Kaiji (カイジ 人生逆転ゲーム, Kaiji: Jinsei Gyakuten Gēmu), also known as Kaiji: The Ultimate Gambler, is a 2009 Japanese live-action film based on Gambling Apocalypse: Kaiji, the first part of the manga series Kaiji by Nobuyuki Fukumoto.
-It is the first film of a trilogy directed by Tōya Satō and premiered in Japan on October 10, 2009.
+It is the first installment of the Kaiji film series directed by Tōya Satō and premiered in Japan on October 10, 2009.
 It was followed by Kaiji 2, released in 2011.

 Plot

 Kaiji is a 30-year-old man trapped in a life of mediocrity, working at a small shop and barely making ends meet.
 Though he longs for change, his aspirations remain unfulfilled until a loan shark named Rinko Endō confronts him about a co-signed debt left by a vanished acquaintance.
-Unable to repay the staggering sum, Kaiji accepts Endō's offer to participate in a high-stakes gambling tournament aboard the ship Espoir, where success would erase his debt.
+Unable to repay the debt, Kaiji accepts Endō's offer to participate in a high-stakes gambling tournament aboard the ship Espoir, where success would erase his debt.

 Once onboard, he realizes the true cost of failure: losing contestants are forced into brutal labor camps, constructing an underground city for a ruthless crime syndicate.
 The syndicate's second-in-command, Yukio Tonegawa, subjects the prisoners to increasingly cruel and deadly games.
 Determined to reclaim his freedom and transform his life, Kaiji resolves to outmaneuver the sadistic challenges before him.